-- 20% saving - Cooling air only systems require 23°C, radiant systems only require 26°C = 30% saving

-• Heating - air only systems require 23°C, radiant systems only require 21°C =
+- Heating air only systems require 23°C, radiant systems only require 21°C = 20% saving - Cooling air only systems require 23°C, radiant systems only require 26°C = 30% saving

 Improved System Efficiency

 Ducted heating and cooling systems transfer energy from the outdoor unit to the indoor unit via refrigerant pipes, but then the indoor unit uses a large fan to move heated or cooled air around the building to control the space temperatures.
 On contrast a water-based system uses water to transfer energy from the outdoor unit all the way to the internal heating or cooling system, by volume water can transport 3300x more energy than the same volume of air, this factor allows a water based system to transport heat around a building with much less energy required to operate the circulation pump than the fan in a ducted unit.